yun-522/Stock-Volatility-Forecasting/README.md

 - **Language:** Python
 - **Libraries:** pandas, scikit-learn, xgboost, matplotlib
 - **Methods:** HAR-RV, WLS, XGBoost, error analysis (MAE, RMSE, R², QLIKE)

+## Data
+The dataset (`stock_1.csv`) was provided by the instructor as part of the *DATA3888 Data Science Capstone* unit (University of Sydney).

+Due to its large size, it is not stored directly in this repository.
+You can download it here: [stock_1.csv (Google Drive)](https://drive.google.com/file/d/1qPekZzkhEsV-0gbfGa4XuSJHB78IbUWe/view).

+⚠️ Note: This dataset is course-provided and may not be publicly reusable outside the academic context.

 ---